Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 title: Install Enterprise Viewer
 ---

-> **Important:** If you're installing both Alfresco Content Accelerator (ACA) and Alfresco Enterprise Viewer (AEV), we recommend that you start with the ACA install guide.
+Use this information to install the Enterprise Viewer.
+If you're installing both the Content Accelerator and the Enterprise Viewer, its recommended that you start with the Content Accelerator install guide.

 ## Prerequisites

+> **Important:** If the Enterprise Viewer license you have been issued with is a `GROUP` license you must create a group within Alfresco that contains the people you want to have access to the Enterprise Viewer.
+This new group must be named: `aev_users`.
+All the people outside of this group will continue to see the default PDF viewer.
+If this is done after the installation of the Enterprise Viewer, then you must restart Tomcat for the changes to take effect.

 ### Distribution zips

 You can install the Enterprise Viewer using a distribution ZIP.
-Download the following ZIP file from Hyland Community:
+Download the following ZIP file from [Hyland Community](https://community.hyland.com/products/alfresco){:target="_blank"}:

 * `alfresco-enterprise-viewer-package-3.5.0.zip`